dvirgiln/dvirgiln.github.io/_posts/2019-09-15-aws-codedeploy-troubleshooting.md

 E, [2019-09-12T15:08:19.845655 #3284] ERROR -- : Error installing /tmp/codedeploy-agent-1.0-1.1597.noarch.tmp-20190912-3284-xheme.rpm
 ```

-So from this log, we can see that it failed installing the codedeploy agent rpm with a cryptic message "**Error: Rpmdb changed underneath us**".
+From this log, we can see that it failed installing the CodeDeploy agent rpm with a cryptic message "**Error: Rpmdb changed underneath us**".

 The next thing that we need to check is the yum log: